Chemistry, unselfishness key to hot start for Saskatchewan Rush | Globalnews.ca

 “We’ve been together for a while most of us, we come into every season prepared.
 I mean it’s impressive to get three road wins, and now we get to come home which I think will help.”

 The Rush host the 2-3 Buffalo Bandits on Friday night at SaskTel Centre.
 It’s the Bandits’ first visit to Saskatoon since the 2016 Champion’s Cup final, which saw the Rush claim their second straight National Lacrosse League title.
-Game time is 7:30 p.m.
+Game time is 7:30 p.m CT.

 Comments